Etho5/Mechanix/README.md

 # Mechanix
-Machinery (and some chemistry) plugin for the Colenia Network.
+Machinery (and some chemistry) plugin for Minecraft: Java Edition.